 The increasing critique of the political system in Poland led to student riots in 1968 which were put down by the police.
 As a result of these events which were coupled by an anti-Semitic campaign escalated by the authorities, the University lost a large number of employees and students.
 Some of them were forced to emigrate out of the country.
 However, the University retained its role as a center of independent thought from which many intellectuals graduated and from which a considerable number of political opposition activists as well as reformers came.

 Today the University of Warsaw is the largest university in Poland and best research centre in the country.
-More than 43 000 students and doctoral candidates are educated in its organizational structures.
+Nearly 40 000 students and doctoral candidates are educated in its organizational structures.
 The high quality of teaching is reflected in the results of various rankings.
 According to these, the University of Warsaw is among the top 3% of universities in the world.